 To care for this growing community, Methodist Healthcare decided to build a hospital in the town.
 When it opened in August 2013, Methodist Olive Branch Hospital was the first newly licensed hospital in the state of Mississippi in 25 years.
 The most prominent architectural component of the five-story, 100-bed hospital is a south- and west-facing glass atrium that spans the full height of the building.

-More than 2,100 square feet of 9-foot-tall View Smart Glass acts as the glass skin of the atrium, allowing the hospital to realize its desire to build an innovative, environmentally friendly facility with a 21st century design.
+More than 2,100 square feet of 9-foot-tall View Smart Windows act as the glass skin of the atrium, allowing the hospital to realize its desire to build an innovative, environmentally friendly facility with a 21st century design.

-The selection of View Smart Glass met the project’s energy efficiency goals and fulfilled the building design criteria.
-The hospital saved $22,000 immediately by reducing HVAC capacity and saves $2,000 annually in energy costs, giving it a 5-year payback on the View Smart Glass installation.
+The selection of View Smart Windows met the project’s energy efficiency goals and fulfilled the building design criteria.
+The hospital saved $22,000 immediately by reducing HVAC capacity and saves $2,000 annually in energy costs, giving it a 5-year payback on the View Smart Windows installation.